google/strict-csp/DEVELOP.md

    sh ./scripts/dev-setup.sh
    ```

-   This will create all local symlinks you need.
-[See details](/docs/DEVELOP.md).
+   This will create all local symlinks you need (see details below).

 2. Startup: